fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 Which control point to apply this rate limiter to.
-Deprecated 1.8.0: Use `selectors` instead.
+Deprecated: v1.8.0: Use `selectors` instead.

 </dd>